-Factors that impact residents' transition and adjustment to long-term care: a systematic review
+Factors that impact residents' transition and psychological adjustment to long-term aged care: a systematic literature review

 Brownie, S, Horstmanshof, L & Garbutt, R in press, 'Factors that impact residents' transition and psychological adjustment to long-term aged care: a systematic literature review', International Journal of Nursing Studies.